Get the Tata Capital App to apply for Loans & manage your account. Download Now

 What is Pre Delivery Inspection (PDI)?

-Pre-delivery inspection is the inspection of vehicles done before delivering vehicles to customers.
-The purpose of a pre-delivery inspection is to identify any defects or issues with a vehicle which need to be addressed before the vehicle is delivered to a customer.
+Pre-delivery inspection (or PDI inspection) is done before delivering vehicles to customers.
+The purpose of a PDI inspection is to identify any defects or issues with a vehicle which need to be addressed before the vehicle is delivered to a customer.
 The dealership or the manufacturer of the vehicle will examine the exterior and interior of the vehicle, as well as its mechanical and electrical systems, to ensure that everything is in good working order.

 Car PDI Checklist for Physical Inspection

-Here is a quick checklist to inspect your new car for physical damage-
+Here is a quick PDI inspection checklist to inspect your new car for physical damage:

 Car PDI Checklist for Interior Inspection